 1. Organize your documentation

-- Address: Digital nomads essentially have no permanent address as they move frequently.
+- Address.
+Digital nomads essentially have no permanent address as they move frequently.
 You can have a family member forward the mail you receive back home to you, but they can get delayed or, worse, lost.
 One workaround is getting a virtual mailbox to ensure you receive all the important mail when filing tax returns.

-- Bank statements: Request your bank statements be sent directly to your email to track all your expenses easily as you travel.
+- Bank statements.
+Request your bank statements be sent directly to your email to track all your expenses easily as you travel.

-- Work expenses: From work equipment to moving costs, keep a record of your work-related expenses to help decrease your tax bill.
+- Work expenses.
+From work equipment to moving costs, keep a record of your work-related expenses to help decrease your tax bill.

 2. Determine your employment status

 Your tax requirements also depend on your employment situation.
-There are self-employed digital nomads and company employees who get to live as digital nomads.
-Even when you have the same work as another person of the same nationality, your paperwork differs if you’re self-employed while the other is a company employee.
+There are some self-employed digital nomads and company employees who get to live as digital nomads.
+Even when you have the same work as another person of the same nationality, your paperwork differs if you’re a self-employed individual while the other is a company employee.

 3. Identify your total income sources

-- Passing the Physical Presence Test (PPT): To prove that you work and live outside the U.S. for a minimum of 330 days
+- Passing the Physical Presence Test (PPT).
+To prove that you work and live outside the U.S. for a minimum of 330 days

-- Passing the Bona Fide Residence Test: After passing the PPT, you need to pass this test next, which says you are a bona fide resident of a foreign country if you stayed outside the U.S. for an entire tax year.
+- Passing the Bona Fide Residence Test.
+After passing the PPT, you need to pass this test next, which says you are a bona fide resident of a foreign country if you stayed outside the U.S. for an entire tax year.